fzammetti/knowledge-base/Java/README.md

 ------------------------------------------------------------------------------

-## Get name of current method:
+## Get name of current method

     String methodName = Thread.currentThread().getStackTrace()[1].getMethodName();

 Note: this might be somewhat brittle, so might not be production-ready!

-## Double-brace (immediate) collection initialization:
+## Double-brace (immediate) collection initialization

     List<string> countries = new ArrayList<string>() {{
       add("India");